QueenieCplusplus/Abaper/README.md

 * Package

-  its attr including Appl Components, Transport Layer.
+  its attr including Appl Components, Transport Layer, and Req no.

 * Program